 - Teachers select an ‘Artist of the Term’ from their class to showcase year group expectations.

-- Competitions are organised each term to engage and inspire the children to be creative out of school and develop their skills.
+- Competitions are organised during the year to engage and inspire the children to be creative out of school and develop their skills.

 - An annual Art Week is planned around a whole-school theme with a specific skills focus.

-- The children record their work and ideas within sketch books and scrapbooks and these demonstrate progression in skills and techniques.
+- The children record their work and ideas within sketch books and these demonstrate progression in skills and techniques.

-Impact is measured by analysing the quality of the children’s work and Blooms Assessment answers throughout the year, which is recorded at the end of each academic year.
+Impact is measured by analysing the quality of the children’s work and through their termly assessed pieces, which is recorded at the end of each academic year.
 We are continually checking the impact of teaching on learning, through lesson drop ins/observations, book and planning scrutinies and pupil and staff voices.

 - Children enjoy Art and develop life-long enthusiasm for art and design.